vippsas/vipps-report-api/api-guide/settlement.md

 On this endpoint, no data is available until the entire ledger date is complete.
-Your code should be written to periodically poll for a report for the next date you do not have a report on.
-You will then initially recieve a response indicating that the report is not yet ready; example call:
+Your code should be written to periodically poll for a report for the next date you don't already have one.
+You will then initially receive a response indicating that the report is not yet ready.

+Here is an example call:
 ```sh
 GET:/report/v2/ledgers/{ledgerId}/funds/dates/2023-08-02
 ```
 Response:

 ```json
 {
   "cursor": "",